Romani people in the United Kingdom: Marginalisation

 Romani people in the United Kingdom have historically experienced significant marginalisation and discrimination.

 In 2005, Doncaster Borough Council discussed its review of Gypsy and Traveller needs and concluded that "Gypsies" and Irish Travellers are among the most vulnerable and marginalised ethnic minority groups in Britain.

 In 2007, a study by the Equality and Human Rights Commission found that widespread prejudice against "Gypsy Traveller" communities persists in Wales.

 In 2008, a report by the University of the West of Scotland found that both Scottish and UK governments had failed to safeguard the rights of the Roma as a recognised ethnic group and did not raise awareness of Roma rights within the UK.

 In 2012, an Amnesty International report stated that "Gypsy Traveller" groups in Scotland routinely suffer widespread discrimination in society, as well as a disproportionate level of scrutiny in the media.

 Since 2015, changes in policy have resulted in an ongoing widespread shortage of authorised encampment sites for nomadic communities, including traditionally nomadic Romani communities.
-In its 2019 electoral manifesto, the Conservative Party made a promise to "tackle unauthorised Traveller camps" to "protect our communities" by empowering police to arrest Travellers and seize their homes and property without compensation, continuing a long history of the criminalisation of Travellers in the United Kingdom..
-After success in that election, plans to implement these policies are proceeding.
+In its 2019 electoral manifesto, the Conservative Party made a promise to "tackle unauthorised Traveller camps" to "protect our communities" by empowering police to arrest Travellers and seize their homes and property without compensation, continuing a long history of the criminalisation of Travellers in the United Kingdom.
+After success in that election, as of 2021, plans to implement these policies are proceeding.

+Culture

+A variant of the Romani flag with the Union Jack added to the canton, designed by Shera Rom Billy Welch and usually featured at the Appleby Horse Fair.

+Joe Grey or Joey Grey is a traditional British Romani stew.
+It typically includes sausages, bacon, onion, potatoes and tomatoes.
+Bacon pudding, meat pudding, rabbit pie, plum pudding, and apple dumplings (boiled not baked), are also popular among British Romanis.
+The dessert gypsy tart was named after the Roma and created in Kent to feed hungry Romani children.
+Hedgehogs were historically a popular delicacy among Romanis in the United Kingdom.

+The Gypsy Vanner horse breed originated from the Romanichal community.

+Big Fat Gypsy Weddings and Stacey Dooley: Growing Up Gypsy are some Romani television shows broadcast in the United Kingdom.

+The Roma have made significant contributions to the music of the United Kingdom.
+Travellers and Romanichals intentionally alter harmony and meter with each performance of a song.
+Traditional singing styles are characterized by solo performances that are dramatic, slow-paced, and loud, while music is performed using portable instruments such as the fiddle, the Jew’s harp, the melodeon, or spoons.

+Many British slang words such as ‘posh’, ‘pal’, ‘drag’, ‘kosh’ and ‘chav’ are derived from the Romani language.

+Romani people brought fortune-telling methods such as palmistry to the United Kingdom.